Normal Blood Sugar Level In Newborn

 Q: Is there anything I can do during pregnancy to help prevent blood sugar problems in my newborn?

 A: Yes, managing your own health during pregnancy can help prevent blood sugar problems in your newborn.
-If you have diabetes, it's important to maintain good glucose control.
-Eating a healthy diet and staying active can also help promote healthy blood sugar levels for both you and your baby.
+Practically speaking, if you have diabetes, don't forget to maintain good glucose control.
+Eating a healthy diet and staying active can also help promote healthy blood sugar levels for both you and your baby The details matter here..

 Q: What is continuous glucose monitoring (CGM) and how is it used in newborns?